-Traveling can create lots of fun memories, but many times we can have trouble recording those memories if our electrical devices like cameras and camcorders do not work properly in a different country.
+Traveling can create lots of fun memories, but many times we can have trouble recording those memories if our electrical devices, like cameras and phones, do not work properly at our travel destination.
 These days, with the many advances in technology we only need to work about two important issues in order to ensure our electronic gadgets work properly in Europe.
 Read on to find out how to prepare your electrical devices for travel.

-Having a GPS Unit while travelling seems old fashioned these days because of our cell phones.
+Having a reliable GPS Unit while traveling seems old fashioned these days because of our cell phones.
 However, they can save you a lot of money and frustration because a GPS unit does not need an expensive mobile phone data plan or wifi signal.
-You just need to have the right maps, turn it on and it just works.
-This is why I always bring my old Garmin GPS unit when I travel.
+You just need to have the right maps, turn it on, switch to the right map and it just works.
+This is why I always bring my old and reliable Garmin GPS unit when I travel.
 Read on to see why I purchased a Garmin GPS and how I learned to switch the maps on my Garmin Nuvi GPS.

 I have recently read a paper presented at the International World Wide Web conference.
 This paper had to do with a large collection (30 million) of Flickr photos.
 While the main topic of the paper was about organizing such large collections, a secondary result of the research was some really cool lists with the most photographed cities and tourist attractions in those cities.
 So, here are these cool statistics.